chaconnewu/awesome-augmented/awesomes/vim-galore.md

   NOTE
  </strong>
  : Selections (no, not even the CLIPBOARD selection) are never kept in the X server!
-Thus you lose the data copied with
+Thus, you lose the data copied with
  <code>
   ctrl+c
  </code>